Bentley Flying Spur saloon review

 Reliability & safety

 Bentley models don't crop up in our Driver Power owner satisfaction survey, but it's fair to say customers should receive top-notch service if they need it.
-It should also be reassuring the latest Continental GT is based on the same platform as the Porsche Panamera, which already enjoys an excellent reputation for performance and durability.
-Every Flying Spur is fitted with hand-crafted parts, takes much longer to build than a mainstream model and undergoes a painstaking inspection before leaving the factory.
+It should also be reassuring to know the latest Continental GT is based on the same platform as the Porsche Panamera, which already enjoys an excellent reputation for performance, durability and cutting-edge engineering.
+Every Flying Spur is fitted with hand-crafted parts, takes much longer to build than a mainstream model and undergoes a painstaking quality inspection before leaving the factory.
+Every inch of paintwork and leather upholstery is inspected, for instance, to detect even the slightest blemish or untidy stitch.

-It's unlikely the Flying Spur will ever be crash-tested by Euro NCAP, but the closely related Porsche models that have been scrutinised have all passed with flying colours.
+It's unlikely the Flying Spur will ever be crash-tested by Euro NCAP, but its closely related Porsche models have been scrutinised have all passed with flying colours.
 The optional Touring Specification adds features to make long-distance driving safer, such as lane keeping assist, night vision and a head-up display.